 The Domestic Violence Task Force re-established by Executive Order 2016-02 proposed recommendations to comprehensively address the cultural issues surrounding domestic violence in South Carolina.
 Executive Order 2016-03 required, in part, that all state agencies under the Governor’s authority adopt a comprehensive workplace policy for domestic violence.
 Executive Order 2016-03 also noted that employers can be a source of support by providing information about referrals to resources to individuals affected by domestic violence.

-The South Carolina Coalition Against Domestic Violence and Sexual Assault (SCCADVASA) website provides a list of resources to assist individuals.
-The resources tab links to national and South Carolina resources to assist survivors.
-Information regarding batterers’ intervention programs can be found under the #SCSaysNoMore tab.
+The South Carolina Coalition Against Domestic Violence and Sexual Assault (SCCADVASA) website provides a list of resources to assist victims and survivors of domestic violence.
 Click here to access SCCADVASA resources.

 - Types of Violence